Skip to content

 MergeTag type

-Each tag is defined with a label (shown in the editor UI) and a value (the full merge tag string including delimiters):
+Each tag is defined with a label (shown in the editor UI) and a value (the full merge tag string including delimiters).
+Two optional fields — group and description — are used by the built-in picker to organize and explain tags:

 ts